temuraru/ChatApp/readme.md

 - ClientHandler - handles client

 # Commands:
+!Any line that doesn't begin with "/" is considered a text to be broadcast to the current group
 ## Guest commands:
 - /help
 - /quit
 - /login <user_name>
 - /list - list all available chat groups
 - /speak <message> - deliver message to the current group
+- /info - display user & group info
 ## Normal user commands:
 - /logoff # = /quit
 - /user <new_username>